Codeception/Specify/README.md

 ?>
 ```

-If a test fails you will specification text in the result.
+If a test fails you will see specification text in the result.

 ## Isolation